 What I learnt about managing multiple changes came from finance

-• Change measurement and reporting focus on leading risk indicators such as change readiness, stakeholder engagement levels and progress of capability development in terms of training completion rates.
+This is not all that different in change management.
+Change interventions and activities are designed to maximize the return on investment and the embedment of change.
+Change measurement and reporting focus on leading risk indicators such as change readiness, stakeholder engagement levels, and progress of capability development in terms of training completion rates.

 So what can we learn from financial portfolio management approach?

-1. Focus on data
+1. Focus on Data

 Data is king in finance.
 The goal of the overall portfolio can only be assessed in terms of its financial performance.
-Imagine trying to understand the performance of a financial portfolio without being able to look at its performance?
+Imagine trying to understand the performance of a financial portfolio without being able to look at its performance.
 It is the same for change management.
 We need to be able to assess the outcome of various initiatives within the portfolio.
 For example:

-2. Focus on risk
+2. Focus on Risk

 In a way, managing change can be seen as an investment in risk mitigation as mentioned previously.
 In overviewing the various projects within the portfolio, be aware of their corresponding risk exposures.
+Some of how we can value the risk exposure of initiatives related to change include:

-• Projects that are deemed higher risk because the quantum of change impact is higher and more complex than others?
+Projects that are deemed higher risk because the quantum of change impact is higher and more complex than others

-• Stakeholder support and drivership level
+Stakeholder support and drivers level

-• Sponsor style and level of involvement in breaking through any obstacles and being visible
+Sponsor style and level of involvement in breaking through any obstacles and being visible

-• Project team health.
-Is the team cohesive and high performing or plagued with conflicting personalities and siloed work streams?
+Project team health: Is the team cohesive and high-performing or plagued with conflicting personalities and siloed work streams?

-• Level of awareness across impacted employees
+Level of awareness across impacted employees.

-3. Focus on analysis and reporting
+3. Focus on Analysis and Reporting

 To read more about change portfolio management read our article The Ultimate Guide to Change Portfolio Management.